biosaxs-dev/molass-library/paper.md

 # Notable package dependence

-Setting aside the fundamental necessity of NumPy [@Harris2020], SciPy [@Virtanen2020] and Matplotlib [@Hunter:2007], `Molass Library` replaced significant volume of custom codes by the use of following packages.
+Setting aside the fundamental necessity of NumPy [@Harris2020], SciPy [@Virtanen2020] and Matplotlib [@Hunter:2007], `Molass Library` replaced significant volume of custom codes by using the following packages.

 * `pybaselines` [@pybaselines] for Baseline Correcction
 * `ruptures` [@TRUONG2020107299] for Change Point Dedection

-Likewise, basic part of peak recognition was replaced by `scipy.signal.find_peaks` although elaborate cutomization is still required for practical recognition.
+Likewise, the basic part of peak recognition was replaced by `scipy.signal.find_peaks` although elaborate cutomization is still required for practical recognition.

-For less dependence, large part of GUI implementation, which was previouly done using Tkinter [@lundh1999introduction], is no longer needed because it has been replaced by the scripting in Jupyter notebooks [@Kluyver:2016aa].
+For less dependence, large part of GUI implementation, which was previouly done using Tkinter [@lundh1999introduction], is no longer needed because it has been replaced by the scripting in Jupyter notebooks.

 # Theoretical focus